PlanterApp/planter_blog/content/posts/beneficial-predatory-insects/index.md

 These larva can actually eat more aphids than adult lady beetles!
 So, when in doubt, research first before concluding that something is a pest.

-To help identify the 'good guys' in the garden and which pests they target we've compiled a list of some common beneficial insects:
+To help identify the 'good guys' in the garden and which pests they target, we've compiled a list of some common beneficial insects:

 # Beneficial predatory and parasitic insects